wilsonmacleod/NBA-2018-19-Analysis/README.md

 - Shooting Free-throws
 - Turning the ball over.

 The Rockets lean heavily on Harden each and every game, over 40% of their plays while he is on the floor end with a Harden action.
-He is also 2nd in the league in Minutes Played indicating  he gets very few games/quarters off unlike Giannis who is often sitting for most 4th quarters.
-When paired with his massive lead in usage it's even more obvious how much the Rocket's rely on Harden.
+He is also 2nd in the league in Minutes Played emphasizing the game by game demand the Rockets place on him.

 ![alt text](https://github.com/wilsonmacleod/NBA-2018-19-Analysis/blob/master/MVP_Race/figs/TotalMinsUsage.png)